zhepeiw/CS121-RecyclingApp/README.md

 Note2: Tony will look into ways (e.g. file watchers) that effectively run `bundle install` by itself everytime you change the Gemfile.

+### DB Migrations

+In development environment, `docker-compose` will call `bin/rake db:migrate` every time we start the server container.
+Therefore if you add a new migration to the system, you could do either of the two methods below:

+- Stop and restart the server, which triggers the automatic migratiob
+- Enter into the container using the method shown above and run `bin/rake db:migrate` inside.
+In that case you don't need to restart the container.